 Why is the estimate different from the values I entered for the a task?

-Also note, estimates are based on the estimate value you enter for a task, or the latest estimate for the task recorded via SmartBeats, so estimates will typically differ from the original estimates as the task progresses.
+Estimates are based on the latest estimate for the task recorded via SmartBeats or, if no new estimates have been recorded, the estimate value you entered for a task.
+So, estimates will typically differ from the original estimates as the task progresses.

 Why are there more actual hours than I expect for a parent task?

 All actual hours worked are counted, even if they're recorded against a parent task.
 In general, we recommend not recording time against parent tasks, that is, only recording hours against tasks at the lowest branch in your hierarchy.